-Of Paradox’s grand strategy titles, I dare to say that Crusader Kings II is the most unique.
-Essentially character based, it astoundingly simulates the interpersonal nature of politics in the Middle Ages before the advent of nation-states.
-The sweeping, human narratives and dramatic turns blur the line between RPG and Strategy without ever losing its ‘grand’ pedigree.
-To be truly successful in this game requires more than just careful logistical planning of troops and supplies: it also requires playing the great chess game of courtly life.
+Out of all of Paradox’s grand strategy games, I dare to say that Crusader Kings II is the most unique.
+Essentially character based, it simulates the interpersonal nature of politics in the Middle Ages before the advent of nation-states.
+The sweeping, human narratives and dramatic turns blur the line between RPG and strategy without ever losing its ‘grand’ pedigree.
+To be truly successful in this game requires more than just careful logistical planning of troops and supplies: it also requires navigating the trials of courtly life.

-With the announcement of Crusader Kings 3, CK2’s base game was made free for everyone.
-That means there’s going to be potentially loads of new wannabe rulers needing advice on how to navigate this titan of a strategy game, and we’re here to help.
+Not long after Crusader Kings 3 was first announced, CK2’s base game was made free for everyone.
+That means there’s could be loads of new wannabe rulers needing advice on how to navigate this titan of a strategy game, and we’re here to help.

 SUCCESSION YOUR WAY TO SUCCESS

 Unlike other games both in Paradox’s stable and outside of it which tie your fate to a nation, in CKII, your fate is tied to a particular dynasty—and, more specifically, to one person at a time in that dynasty.
 Thus, even if your great nation controls the known world but your family loses control over any lands, it’s “Game over, man.
 Game over.”

 Securing that your titles are succeeded by someone in your family becomes your most primal concern at the start of the game and securing that your family succeeds to titles as it grows is one of the best strategies to “peacefully” acquire more control.
 This is especially important if you’re starting a custom character which has no dynasty to rely on.

 Most of the time, accomplishing this task is simple: get married (make sure it’s matrilineal if you’re a woman), have children, and sit pretty as you hope your children aren’t idiots.
 However, here are some nuances: